-The URI referencing additional rich call data is carried in the Call-Info header field (purpose = "jcard").
+The URI referencing additional rich call data is carried in the Call-Info header field (purpose = "jcard") and,

-The "crn" call reason text string is carried in the "reason" parameter of the Call-Info header field.
+The "crn" call reason text string is carried in the "call-reason" parameter of the Call-Info header field.

 The actual method used to convey rich call data to the called endpoint is based on local policy and the capabilities of the called endpoint.